ablab/spades/docs/citation.md

 You may also include older papers [Nurk, Bankevich et al., 2013](http://link.springer.com/chapter/10.1007%2F978-3-642-37195-0_13) or [Bankevich, Nurk et al., 2012](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021), especially if you assemble single-cell data.

-In addition, we would like to list your publications that use our software on our website.
-Please email the reference, the name of your lab, department and institution to [spades.support@cab.spbu.ru](mailto:spades.support@cab.spbu.ru)